 Fortunately, I have never been hospitalised.
 I have only had to go to the emergency room a few times.
 Some of the private clinics (private hospitals are called clinics, public ones, hospitals) with the best reputation are Clínica Alemana, Clínica Las Condes, Clínica de la Universidad Católica y Clínica Santa María.
 For emergency visits, I went to Clínica Santa María and Clínica Vespucio and had good attention at both.

 Q: What are the biggest safety issues facing expats living in Santiago?

-A: Petty crimes are probably the biggest risk to the expat; bag snatching and pick-pocketing in crowded public transportation or busy sidewalks are most common.
+A: Petty crimes are probably the biggest risk to the expat; bag snatching and pick-pocketing on crowded public transportation or busy sidewalks are most common.
 I have had my car broken in to a few times, but that was the worst I have experienced.
 There is also a phone scam called the ‘cuento del tío’ that people should watch out for.
-There are armed break-ins at houses sometimes, but I don’t know anyone that has been affected by them.
-Apartments are considered safer than houses since these types of robberies are generally limited to houses.
+There are armed break-ins at houses sometimes, but I don’t know anyone who has been affected by them.
+Apartments are considered safer than houses, since these types of robberies are generally limited to houses.

 Q: How do you rate the standard of housing in Santiago?

 A: There is a wide variety of housing options.
 Some areas, like Ñuñoa and Las Condes, have seen a boom in apartment construction, with apartment buildings replacing older houses.
 New apartment buildings tend to have a lot more amenities than older buildings, but the rooms are smaller.
 Amenities you typically see are rooms you can rent for parties, pools and gyms.
 New apartments also are more likely to have central heating.
 Most new housing developments are on the outskirts of the city and are typical cookie-cutter suburbs.
 You need a car if you are going to live there.
 They seem to appeal to families rather than single people or couples without children.
 If you are looking to rent, there is more availability of apartments than houses.